Anzac Day Gallipoli 2019 - The most economical and professional tours to the dawn service with a 100% proudly owned and

 All our Istanbul accommodation is based in the wonderful Sultanahmet area - the only places to be in Istanbul All rooms are based on shared accommodation.
 All the major sites are here - the Blue Mosque, Aya Sophia, the Grand Bazaar.
 Plus it is a clean, safe area with a fantastic selection of restaurants and nightlife.
 Our local guides take you to many of these special sites as well as the amazing underground cistern.
 Choose from the highly rated, funky Cheers Hostel, or their hostel plus rooms or standard modern Istanbul hotel - all our of a high Turkish standard - and in fabulous position to explore this amazing city.

 Included: accommodation and meals as specified in your individual itinerary, coach transfers to the Gallipoli Peninsula for the dawn service and country services, entrance fees as per the itinerary, the services of a professional Turkish guide and a PP Travel representative, a souvenir Anzac T-shirt.
-Airport transfer to your hotel or hostel is included for 4 day tours.
 All include a tour of the Gallipoli Peninsula including Anzac Cove.
 Istanbul City tours may be included, see your itinerary.

 Not Included: flights to Istanbul, visas, souvenirs, meals apart from those specified.
-Transfers from accommodation to airport is not included.
+Transfers to and from accommodation to airport is not included.
 No airport transfers are included in the 2 day packages.

 The most obvious way to get to Turkey is to fly.
 As we are a tour operator, rather than a flight shop, we do not book flights.
 However availability (if booked reasonably early) to Istanbul is good and flights are quite competitive.